Bode Gorge: Geology

 Apart from intrusions of Ramberg granite, which rose to the surface and solidified 300 million years ago in the Upper Carboniferous Period, and their associated veins of quartz, the ravine of the Bode also cuts through hornfels and knotenschiefer (a type of slate), as well as argillite and graywacke with quartz elements and diabase dikes from the Devonian Period, 400 to 370 million years ago.
 Ramberg granite predominantly forms the front section of the ravine and characterises its highest rocks.
 It appears light-coloured due to the high proportion of white feldspar.
 The quartz lends it a grey shade.
 The proportion of black mica (biotite) is low and carries no weight in terms of colouring.
 The light-coloured granite stands out from the dark to black coloured rocks of hornfels and argillite.
-As a result, the front section of the ravine and the river bed of the Bode in this area appear clearly lighter than the rear section.
+As a result, the front section of the ravine and the riverbed of the Bode in this area appear clearly lighter than the rear section.
 The argillite at the rear of the gorge shows bands of colour in places that evinces the former strata of the marine sediments.
 The stratified slate was only slightly metamorphosed.